|

 What do you do when your brain no longer tells your body how to walk or talk?
 When even the simple act of swallowing your saliva is forgotten and when you concentrate on something the drool runs out of your mouth?
 When you can no longer control your body and tell it to take a deep breath?

 What do you do when you are totally aware of everything you cannot do, and you are trapped in your body.
-When just over three years ago you could do all of these things, but now you can do no more than use the index finger on your left hand to type into a computer?
+When just four years ago you could do all of these things, but now you can do no more than use the index finger on your left hand to type into a computer?

 If you are Sean Carter, you take the opportunity to tell others about the dangers of risky behavior.
 You tell others that there is Life after Brain Injury.
 You tell others, never, ever, ever, give up!

 Always present throughout this journey, have been our faithful “Army of Angels”.
 A group of individuals brought together by the pages of Sean's story, to follow his journey and to lift him up with thoughts and prayers.
-I believe they have played and continue to play a huge part in the victories that Sean continues to achieve.
+We believe they have played and continue to play a huge part in the victories that Sean continues to achieve.

 Journal